Imagine what it feels to win a prize so great, that you know from this point onwards, your life will change forever.

 Libbie has worked for A Team for 3 years and has led many students to successfully achieve A grades .
 Her vast background in working with high school students will allow Skylah to learn all of the tips and tricks to being a strong and ongoing A standard student!

 Waide’s Tutor: Mr Malcolm Schulstad

 Malcolm has two daughters (both A+ students).
-He is the current business owner of Majjak Candles and Fragrances, but took up tutoring with us as he wanted to do something bigger then himself, and be involved with transforming lives.
+He is the current business owner of a small business, Majjak Candles and Fragrances but took up tutoring with us as he wanted to do something bigger then himself, and be involved with transforming lives.
 He was the National Operations Manager for Austar Entertainment for 7 years.
 He has completed a Bachelor of Aeronautical Engineering, graduated in the Royal Australian Air Force Training School and was a graduate of the Australian Defence Force Academy.

 All of these incredible achievements are constructive to Waide's lifetime goal of joining the Navy and army into the future, and eventually heading into aeronautical engineering.

 The Transformation Plan

 The official Transformation through Tutoring program begins on Friday the 5th of May.
 The program initiates with an orientation luncheon, which involves Cameron McEvoy and the rest of the transformation team.
 Here the families and winning students will be inducted and briefed on the program plan.